Quotations and Allusions in

 Gaius and Titius, The Green Book

 This book is The Control of Language: A critical approach to reading and writing, by Alex King and Martin Ketley, published in 1939.
-“Gaius” and “Titius” are, in classical Latin, generally representative standard fictitious names; in colloquial Italian, un tizio is still used as a word for “a guy”, “a fellow”.
+“Gaius” and “Titius” are, in classical Latin, generally representative standard fictitious names.
+In modern colloquial Italian, un tizio is still in use as a word for “a guy”, “a fellow”.

 para.
 2 in their second